-Complaints from the public or from staff are relayed to the MSDH Office of Field Services for investigation.
-Coordination with other offices is planned as required by the nature of the complaint.
-A written report is filed on each complaint received.
+Complaints from the public or from staff are relayed to the appropriate MSDH office for investigation.
+Coordination with other offices is planned as required by the nature of the complaint, such as Human Resources or the Ethics Advisor Committee.

-In addition, Internal Audit staff conducts financial, compliance, and operational and efficiency audits of the agency.
-Internal Audit staff evaluates internal controls over accounting systems, administrative systems, electronic data processing systems, and all other major systems to ensure accountability.
-Internal Audit is independent of the Department of Health; the Internal Audit director is hired by and reports directly to the State Board of Health.
+In addition, Internal Audit staff conducts a variety of audits according to the approved audit plan, which is derived from a risk-based approach.
+Internal Audit staff evaluates internal controls over accounting, administrative, information technology, and other major processes.
+As required by MS Code § 25-65 (2013), known as the Mississippi Internal Audit Act, Internal Audit is independent of the Mississippi State Department of Health.
+The Internal Audit director is hired by and reports directly to the State Board of Health.